Reconstructing quantum theory from diagrammatic postulates: Classification of leaks and pure processes

 Now note that every dilation $F$ of $f$ must be given by some leak, which means that

 therefore

 and so every dilation of each of the $f_{ij}$ must separate.
 In other words, the $f_{ij}$ are pure quantum processes.

-To summarise, from the `commutativity' conditions we find that a pure process $f$ maps each branch of $\mathcal{A}$ to at most one branch of $\mathcal{B}$ and vice versa, and, from the `all dilations are leaks' condition we find that these maps between branches are themselves pure. \endproof
+To summarise, from the `commutativity' conditions, we find that a pure process $f$ maps each summand of $\mathcal{A}$ to at most one summand of $\mathcal{B}$ and vice versa.
+Furthermore, from the `all dilations are leaks' condition we find that these maps between summands are themselves pure. \endproof